 How the AI prep JSON helps

-The Store Submission assistant now has its own AI JSON flow.
+The App Store Assistant now has its own AI JSON flow.
 That JSON is separate from the public listing JSON.
 The point is different:

 - the AI prep JSON helps answer Apple/Google submission questions strictly from the code, assets, manifests, SDKs, and current app behavior